ruchisharma06/ruchisharma06/README.md

 - 😄 Pronouns: She/Her

-- ⚡ Fun fact: I developed a facial recognition system using OpenCV for seamless user authentication on mobile devices during my internship at Shoptaki.
+- ⚡ Fun fact: I developed a facial recognition system using OpenCV for seamless user authentication on mobile devices.